 The library is built on three floors and is remarkable for its woodwork, which won the Carpenter’s Award for 1981.
-There are seats for 84 readers, with two enclosed rooms on the lower floor housing the Library IT Room and the Microfiche Reading and Equipment Room.
+There are seats for 93 readers, a reading area with comfy chairs and standing desk on the upper floor, and two enclosed rooms on the lower floor.

 The Law Library